Taking the High-Edge Route Through Outer Space in Rank 3: Introduction

 Let $\out$ denote the outer automorphism group of a fixed free group of rank $r\geq 3$.
 This group's study has fundamental contributions dating back to Nielsen, starting in 1915, and Whitehead in the 1930's to 1950's.
 Recent substantial progress has utilized that, just as the mapping class group of a surface encodes all (equivalence classes of) homeomorphisms of the surface, $\out$ encodes all (equivalence classes of) homotopy equivalences of graphs of a fixed rank.
 In particular, this provides a powerful analogue of Teichm\"{u}ller space, namely Outer space (denoted $CV_r$), the deformation space of marked metric graphs.
 This correspondence further gives rise to related analogues of the train track theory.

 Pseudo-Anosov surface homeomorphisms are the generic (in a random walk sense, see \cite{r08,KM98,cm10,m11,Sisto,horoboundary,MaherSisto}) and dynamically minimal elements of a mapping class group.
 The $\out$-analogues are fully irreducible outer automorphisms.
 Various methods for constructing fully irreducible outer automorphisms with an assortment of properties can be found, for example, in \cite{cp10}, \cite{IWGII}, \cite{IWGIII}, and \cite{c15}.
 We focus on ``principal'' fully irreducible outer automorphisms, as introduced in \cite{stablestrata} to emulate principal pseudo-Anosov surface homeomorphisms.
-Principal pseudo-Anosovs homeomorphisms were proved generic (in a random-walk sense) in \cite{gm16} and play a fundamental role in the work of Masur, for example, in \cite{m82}.
-The existence of at least one principal fully irreducible outer automorphism in each rank was proved in \cite{stablestrata}.
+Principal pseudo-Anosov homeomorphisms were proved generic (in a random-walk sense) in \cite{gm16}.
+Principal structures in the pseudo-Anosov and \teich space situation play an important role.
+For each genus, there is a partial ordering on the set of singularity structures, and the 3-pronged (i.e. principal) structure is the unique maximal element.
+This partial ordering has dynamical significance in that, in the total geodesic flow of the moduli space, the closure of a stratum associated to one singularity structure contains the closure of a lower stratum associated to a second singularity structure if and only if the first structure is greater than the second in the partial ordering.
+Principal pseudo-Anosovs homeomorphisms play a fundamental role in the work of Masur, for example, in \cite{m82} The existence of at least one principal fully irreducible outer automorphism in each rank was proved in \cite{stablestrata}.